zcabeto/StretchProj/README.md

 ### STRETCH PROJECT
 This website acts as a platform to understand different techniques used to attack websites and how we can guard against them.
-Using several buttons at the top of the page, one can turn on and off protections against an array of attacks.
-When off, one can see how the attack can damage the system, when on they see how we might prevent it.
-Attack's include:
+One can try to break the website and alter method of attack based on the defenses put in place (as chosen by buttons at the top of the page).
+The user can read on the side bar about potential attacks for them to try out, demonstrating further why these protections are necessary.

+Defenses Include
+- Data Hashing
+- SQL Sanitisation
+- HTML Encoding
+Attacks Include
 - SQL Injection
-- Login Data Hashing
-- XSS (backend inject external script)
+- XSS
-- CSRF (frontend inject change cookies use secret tokens)
-- CORS?

 ### TODO Planning
 - 12-19/08: presentation for the project, updated with further progress.
-- 12-29/08: XSS, CSRF, CORS, etc.
+- 19-29/08: add more attack & defense techniques
 - PRESENTATION QA 30/08
 - PRESENTATION CL 04/09